odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 To solve this problem, we use the ```solve``` method.
 The additional parameter `update_limit` is required to be passed to the solve function when using infinite-horizon SDDP.
 Choosing the values for `iteration_limit` and `update_limit` is more of an art than a science.

-For example, for a complex hydrothermal sceduling problem modelled with SDDP (with an exogenous terminal cost function), 3000 iterations of SDDP may be needed for convergence.
-When solving this problem with SDDP.jl we would set `iteration_limit = 3000`.
+For example, for a complex hydrothermal scheduling problem modelled with SDDP (with an exogenous terminal cost function), 3000 iterations of SDDP may be needed for convergence.
+When solving this problem with SDDP.jl, we would set `iteration_limit = 3000`.

-However, when the same problem is solved with infinite-horizon SDDP a total of 8000 iterations of SDDP may be needed because the endogenous terminal cost-to-go function needs to converge.
+However, when the same problem is solved with infinite-horizon SDDP, a total of 8000 iterations of SDDP may be needed because the endogenous terminal cost-to-go function needs to converge.
 From my experience we choose `iteration_limit = 500` and `update_limit = 20` (500x16 = 8000 total iteration of SDDP).
-Choosing the values for `iteration_limit` and `update limit` is discused furhter in Section 5 of my [thesis](https://github.com/shasafoster/SDDP.jl/blob/master/docs/src/assets/foster_thesis.pdf).
+Choosing the values for `iteration_limit` and `update limit` is discussed further in Section 5 of my [thesis](https://github.com/shasafoster/SDDP.jl/blob/master/docs/src/assets/foster_thesis.pdf).

 For a given problem usually solved with